 i.
-Assignments: Assignments are compulsory from 1-6 semesters.
-Every student shall submit one assignment as an internal component for every course.
+Assignments: Every student shall submit one assignment as an internal component for every course.

 Components Marks

-Deadline 2
+Punctuality 2

 Content 4

 Conclusion 2

 Reference/Review 2

 Total 10

-ii.
 Seminar: The seminar lecture is expected to train the student in self-study, collection of relevant matter from the books and Internet resources, editing, document writing, typing and presentation.